Learning quantum circuits of some $T$ gates: Introduction

 A slightly related work is that the quantum circuits in the Clifford hierarchy can be distinguished by some quantum measurements~\cite[Theorem 8]{Low09}.
 However, no exact construction of the quantum measurements is given, other than the first level of Clifford hierarchy, namely the Pauli group, which can be identified using the idea of superdense coding~\cite{BW92}.
 We note that quantum circuits of $T$-depth one have been studied in~\cite{Sel13}.

-Our second main contribution is as follows.
-Suppose that $U$ is an unknown $n$-qubit $T$-depth one quantum circuit with $O(\log n)$ $T$ gates.
-We show that it requires at most $O(n^2)$ queries to efficiently learn the output of $U$ on input a computational basis state.
+Our second main contribution is as follows. { Consider an unknown $n$-qubit $T$-depth one quantum circuit $U$ of full $T$-rank (see Def.~\ref{def:trank}) such that the $X$ part of its Pauli frame prior to the $T$ stage, restricted on the support of the $T$ gates, is of full rank.
+If $U$ has $O(\log n)$ $T$ gates,} we show that it requires at most $O(n^2)$ queries to efficiently learn the output of $U$ on input a computational basis state.

-\begin{theorem}[Learning unknown $T$-depth one circuits on the computational basis] Given access to an unknown $T$-depth one quantum circuit $U$, one can learn a circuit description using {$O(3^k n)$} queries to the unknown circuit $U$ with time complexity {$O(n^3+3^kn)$}, where $k\leq n$ is the number of $T$ gates, so that the produced hypothesis circuit $\hat{U}$ is equivalent to $U$ with probability at least $1-3e^{-n}$ when the input states are restricted to the computational basis. \end{theorem}
+\begin{theorem}[Learning unknown $T$-depth one circuits on the computational basis] Given access to an unknown $T$-depth one quantum circuit $U$ {of full $T$-rank}, one can learn a circuit description using {$O(3^k n)$} queries to the unknown circuit $U$ with time complexity {$O(n^3+3^kn)$}, where $k\leq n$ is the number of $T$ gates, so that the produced hypothesis circuit $\hat{U}$ is equivalent to $U$ with probability at least $1-3e^{-n}$ when the input states are restricted to the computational basis. \end{theorem}